johnhorel/ATMOS_5020_2019/supplemental_docs/install_anaconda_windows.md

 ![](./images/step5.png)

-I needed this additional option selected, but you may or may not want to.
+**NOTE:** I needed this additional option selected, but you may or may not want to.
 It shouldn't cause any problems unless you have other versions of Python already installed.
-Installing may take 5+ minutes.

 ![](./images/step6.png)

+ Installing may take 5+ minutes.
 If everything worked right, Anaconda3 installed without issues.
 Click `next` and then `finish`.

 After installation, Anaconda will suggest installing VSCode.
 This is a nice text editor I recommend using.
 You can install VSCode now or a later time. https://code.visualstudio.com/